labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-successive-values-array/step1.md

   );
 ```

+You can then call the `reduceSuccessive` function with an array, a function, and an initial value for the accumulator:

 ```js
 reduceSuccessive([1, 2, 3, 4, 5, 6], (acc, val) => acc + val, 0);
 // [0, 1, 3, 6, 10, 15, 21]
 ```

+To start practicing coding with this function, open the Terminal/SSH and type `node`.